-No. There are no timeouts in soccer.
+There are no timeouts in soccer.
 Teams can make substitutions during the game, but time will not stop.
-The game clock will keep ticking even if the referee signals a stoppage of play for things like an injury, hazard on the pitch or a medical issue.
-Additional playing time is added to the end of each half called stoppage time.
+The game clock will keep ticking even if the referee signals a stoppage of play for things like an injury, hazard on the pitch, or a medical issue.
+Additional playing time is added to the end of each half, called stoppage time.

 Why does the clock not stop in soccer?

 The game clock in soccer does not stop in order to make it easier to officiate with only one referee.
 It is easier for a referee to keep track of time without having to repeatedly stop and start the clock.
-Instead, stoppage time is used instead to add time back on the clock at the end of the game.
+Instead, stoppage time is used to add time back on the clock at the end of the game.